Fulbright Malaysia Program

 Additional Information

-A Fulbright scholarship recipient will be covered by Accident and Sickness Program for Exchanges (ASPE) for the duration of the Fulbright program.
+A Fulbright scholarship recipient will be covered by the Accident and Sickness Program for Exchanges (ASPE) for the duration of the program.

 • ASPE’s coverage is minimal and meets the minimum health insurance requirements for J-1 Exchange Visitors.